Spaces of smooth embeddings and configuration categories: Introduction

+Let $M^m$ and $N^n$ be smooth manifolds and let $\emb(M,N)$ be the space of smooth embeddings from $M$ to $N$.
+In the standard formulation of manifold calculus applied to spaces of smooth embeddings, $\emb(M,N)$ is approximated by (the homotopy limit of) a diagram made up of spaces $\emb(S\times\RR^m,N)$, one for each embedding $e\co S\times \RR^m\to M$ where $S$ is a variable finite set.
+We refer the reader to \cite{WeissEmb} and \cite{BoavidaWeiss} for more details.

+Our first main result, Theorem \ref{thm-mainintro} below, builds on this model but in addition separates the linear algebra (i.e., differential) data from the configuration space data, and also reveals the mechanism by which they are held together.

-More precisely, let $\config(M)$ denote the ($\infty$) category whose objects are configurations of points in $M$ and whose morphisms are paths of configurations where collisions are allowed but cannot be undone.
+More precisely, let $\config(M)$ denote the $\infty$-category whose objects are configurations of points in $M$ and whose morphisms are paths of configurations where collisions are allowed but cannot be undone.
 This category, which we call the \emph{configuration category} of $M$, comes equipped with a forgetful reference functor to $\fin$, essentially the category of finite sets.
-The following is our main result (extended definitions will be given later). \begin{thm} If $n - m \geq 3$, there is a homotopy cartesian square